gla-rad/eNav-Config/README.md

 ![Figure 1: The e-Navigation Service Architecture Overview](images/enavServiceArchitecture.png)

-Figure 1 also illustrates that the “API Gateway” becomes available to the clients via a dedicated web server (nginx).
+The figure also illustrates that the “API Gateway” becomes available to the clients via a dedicated web server (nginx).
 This setup allows the architecture to expose a different SSL certificate (not generated via the MCP) and also permits higher flexibility where different e-Navigation systems could be served